derrygirls/depot/_includes/overview.md

-Welcome to the Tower Museum 'Shirt Factories of Derry/Londonderry' Exhibition.
+Welcome to the Interactive Poster that Naomi Petropoulos created so you can hear participant voices on this Oral History research.
+The research has been completed at Queen's University Belfast and the research is supported by Depot (Deindustrialization and the Politics of Our Time).
 Select a number below to hear the amazing stories from the factory workers themselves.